nunit/governance/governance.md

 Core Team members remain on the team until they choose to retire or until 2/3 of the members vote to remove them.

-The initial composition of the Core Team is
+The current composition of the Core Team is
 * Charlie Poole
 * Rob Prouse
 * Chris Maddock